PannyYuan-Finance/risk-analysis-interest-rate-volatility/README.md

 ## Project Overview

-This project builds a simplified market risk monitoring framework designed to evaluate equity volatility sensitivity under different interest rate regimes.
+This project develops a portfolio analytics framework designed to evaluate how equity performance and volatility respond to different interest rate regimes.

-The objective is to simulate how a risk analytics team would:
+The objective is to simulate how an asset management team would:

-- Monitor rolling volatility
+- Analyze performance trends under varying macro conditions
-- Detect regime shifts
+- Identify regime-driven shifts in portfolio behavior
-- Quantify tail risk exposure
+- Assess risk-adjusted return metrics
-- Evaluate medium-term rate sensitivity
+- Evaluate interest rate sensitivity across different time horizons
-- Report risk-adjusted performance metrics
+- Translate quantitative findings into asset allocation and product positioning insights

-The framework replicates core risk analytics functions commonly used in asset management and bank risk departments.
+The framework reflects analytical tools commonly used in asset management to support portfolio strategy and client-facing investment narratives.

 ---